bislara/code-n-stitch/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)]()
 [![Open Source Love svg2](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-- Create your own Issues!
+- Create your own Issues!!
 - Wait for the admin's approval comment on the issue
 - Fork the Repo and create a Branch for any Issue by following the branch creation rule.
 - Create a Pull Request (from your branch to the main repo master branch) which will be promptly reviewed and suggestions would be added to improve it.